Nikkei scrambles back above 8,500 on late rally

 Renesas Electronics Corp (6723.T) advanced 1.9 percent, glancing off Wednesday's lifetime low after the chipmaker said it plans to tie up with Taiwan Semiconductor Manufacturing Co (2330.TW) in the microchip business.

-The construction sector put on 1 percent, aided by gains from bridge building companies set to benefit from West Japan Railway Co's plan to invest 100 billion yen to further quakeproof its railway systems, reported in the Nikkei business daily.
+The construction sector .ICNST.T put on 1 percent, aided by gains from bridge building companies set to benefit from West Japan Railway Co (9021.T)'s plan to invest 100 billion yen to further quakeproof its railway systems, reported in the Nikkei business daily.

 The Nikkei found resistance after creeping below 8,500, a psychologically key level that market participants say the benchmark index will continue to test over the next few days.